kvalge/US-States-R-Markdown/US-States-R-Markdown.md

 The histogram shows a distribution that resembles a normal distribution but is skewed to the left.
 The histogram has a few unusually tall bars that are located farther away from the mean, on both sides of the distribution, disrupting the bell-shaped curve.
+The left skew and the few tall bars might indicate an uneven distribution of the data or special cases that affect the overall shape of the distribution.
 Nevertheless, the test statistic W is close to 1 and the p-value is greater than 0.05.

 ### Illiteracy